Nonsmooth Analysis and Optimization: Convex functions

 For the general case $x\in (\dom F)^o$, consider

 Again, it is straightforward to verify convexity and lower semicontinuity of $\tilde F$ and that $0\in (\dom \tilde F)^o$.
-It follows from the above that $\tilde F$ is locally Lipschitz continuous in a neighborhood $O_\rho(0)$, which implies that

-and hence the local Lipschitz continuity of $F$. \end{proof} We shall have several more occasions to observe the unreasonably nice behavior of convex functions on the interior of their effective domain.
+It follows from what we've shown before that $\tilde F$ is locally bounded from above on $O_\rho(0)$, which also implies that $F$ is locally bounded from above on $O_\rho(x)$. \end{proof} Together with \cref{thm:convex:cont_bounded}, we thus obtain the desired result. \begin{theorem} Let $X$ be a Banach space.
+If $F:X\to\Rbar$ is convex and lower semicontinuous, then $F$ is locally Lipschitz continuous on $(\dom F)^o$. \end{theorem} We shall have several more occasions to observe the unreasonably nice behavior of convex functions on the interior of their effective domain.